Towards Generalizable AI-Generated Image Detection via Image-Adaptive Prompt Learning: Method

-where $\alpha_f$ and $\alpha_i$ denote the learnable gating coefficients associated with the forgery-specific and image-specific conditional information, respectively, and $\{\,\cdot\,,\,\cdot\,\}$ represents the concatenation operation.
+where $\alpha_f$ and $\alpha_g$ denote the learnable coefficients associated with the forgery-specific and general conditional information, respectively, and $\{\,\cdot\,,\,\cdot\,\}$ represents the concatenation operation.

-\textbf{Loss Function.} In the train phase, the overall loss consists of the final classification loss $L_{cls}$ in the classifier and an auxiliary loss $L_{aux}$ in the Conditional Information Learner, which supervises the forgery-specific condition.
-Both $L_{cls}$ and $L_{aux}$ are computed based on the binary cross-entropy loss.
+\textbf{Loss Function.} In the train phase, the overall loss $L_{overall} = L_{cls} + L_{aux}$. $L_{cls}$ is the final classification loss in the classifier, while $L_{aux}$ is the auxiliary loss in the Conditional Information Learner.
+Both of them are computed based on the binary cross-entropy loss.
 In the test phase, the averaged entropy loss $L_{avg}$ is used to tune the test-time adaptive tokens.